 Since Marijuana is so popular and well-known, many people believe that it has effects (both positive and negative) which haven’t been proven scientifically.
 For example, there is no evidence that Marijuana actually makes someone more creative or insightful.
-Additionally, scientists have not proven that Marijuana provides effective treatment for any form of chronic pain besides damaged nerve pain.
 There is also little evidence that Marijuana either causes or cures cancer or that it increases the risk of heart attack or stroke.

-There is growing acceptance that certain cannabinoids which come from Marijuana have medical value.
-Many states have legalized “medical Marijuana” and the FDA has approved several medications which contain chemicals which originate in Marijuana.
-However, the FDA has not approved the Marijuana plant for medical purposes.
+There is growing acceptance that certain Cannabinoids which come from Marijuana have medical value.
+Many states have legalized medical Marijuana, and the FDA has approved several medications which contain chemicals which originate in Marijuana.
+However, the FDA has not approved the Marijuana plant itself for medical purposes.
 There is still a debate on whether smoking Marijuana actually has any beneficial medical effects.

 As Marijuana becomes increasingly legal throughout the United States, it is more important than ever to understand the risks of Marijuana and know the options for treating Marijuana addiction.
-If you or someone you know is regularly smoking Marijuana and can’t stop, please contact a dedicated treatment specialist today to learn more about rehab facilities and recovery centers which help people break free from Marijuana addiction.
+If you or someone you know is regularly smoking Marijuana and can’t stop, please contact a dedicated treatment provider today to learn more about rehab facilities and recovery centers.

 What are you struggling with?